Vyral/brendon-payne-recruiting/_posts/2020-05-19-how-can-you-capitalize-on-increased-internet-usage.md

 ---
 layout: post
-title: Capitalizing on People’s Increased Internet Usage
+title: How Can You Capitalize on Increased Internet Usage?
 date: 2020-05-19 00:00:00
 tags:
   - Lead Conversion